Tutor HuntTest QuestionsBiology QuestionsYear 10 Biology Questions

 Why is peer review and publication of trial results important for claims about new cancer drugs?

-Which of the following best describes cancer?
+Which of the following best describes an oncogene?

 Which substance is known to increase the risk of lung cancer when inhaled regularly?